Snehadas2005/Snehadas2005/README.md

 # Hi, I'm Sneha Das 👋

-I am a **Computer Science student** based in India, focusing on the intersection of **AI/ML and Full-Stack Development**.
+I am a **Computer Science student** based in India, focusing on the intersection of **MlOps and Web Development**.
 I enjoy building functional tools and contributing to open-source projects.

 ### 🛠️ What I'm working on
 - **Ex Frontend Developer** at [@workshopedge](https://github.com/workshopedge).